udacity/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* Be careful with the color selection.
+It makes a big difference in how the training is done
+* consistent between how features are extracted on training and then how they're extracted when we're doing actual prediction with the SVM